pingcap/docs/tidb-lightning/tidb-lightning-error-resolution.md

 The `type_error_v1` table records all [type errors](#type-error) managed by `lightning.max-error`.
 Each error corresponds to one row.

-The `conflict_error_v3` table records conflicts detected during post-import conflict detection, managed by the `conflict` configuration group in the physical import mode.
+The `conflict_error_v3` table records conflicts detected during postprocess conflict detection, managed by the `conflict` configuration group in the physical import mode.
 Each pair of conflicts corresponds to two rows.

-The `conflict_records` table records conflicts detected during preprocess conflict detection, managed by the `conflict` configuration group in both logical and physical import modes.
+The `conflict_records` table records conflicts detected during pre-import conflict detection, managed by the `conflict` configuration group in both logical and physical import modes.
 Each error corresponds to one row.

-The `conflict_view` view records conflicts that are detected by both preprocess and post-import conflict detection, managed by the `conflict` configuration group in both logical and physical import modes.
+The `conflict_view` view records conflicts that are detected by both preprocess and postprocess conflict detection, managed by the `conflict` configuration group in both logical and physical import modes.
 This view is created by performing a `UNION` operation on the `conflict_error_v3` and `conflict_records` tables.

 | Column       | Syntax | Type | Conflict | Description                                                                                                                         |
 | ------------ | ------ | ---- | -------- | ----------------------------------------------------------------------------------------------------------------------------------- |